iecsp/InoceanSalesTaxesCanada/README.md

 - **Response Time**: 24-72 hours for Canadian merchants

 ### Tax Compliance Notice
-⚠️ **Important**: While this plugin assists with Canada Tax Provider - GST, PST, HST & QST, merchants remain solely responsible for ensuring their tax calculations comply with all applicable Canadian federal and provincial tax laws.
+⚠️ **Important**: While this plugin assists with Canada Tax Provider for Shopware, merchants remain solely responsible for ensuring their tax calculations comply with all applicable Canadian federal and provincial tax laws.
 Consult with qualified tax professionals for complex scenarios.

 ## 🔄 Changelog